Skip to content

 • Description Elaborate on the purpose and significance of the dimension.

-7. If you wish to define a hierarchy within the dimension or establish relationships between tables, you can specify the following
+7. If you want to define a hierarchy within the dimension or establish relationships between tables, you can specify the following.

 • Hierarchy name Define a hierarchy name to organize and structure the dimension.